 Cause 4: Traffic spam, DDOS attacks, bot attacks

 DDOS attacks and spam attacks can bring your site down as they generate so many (uncached) calls that your server crashes.

-Solution: To filter such attacks, a CDN like Cloudflare, which filters access to your website and blocks spambots and attacks.
-In very persistent cases, you can block the IP addresses of the attackers from accessing your website.
+Solution: To filter such attacks, it often helps to use a CDN like.
+Cloudflarewhich filters access to your website and blocks spam bots and attacks.
+In very persistent cases, you can exclude (block) the IP addresses of the attackers from accessing your website.